 There is compelling research that indicates lung cancer can be detected by smell, Dr. Hirsch says.
 An invention called “NaNose”—a breathalyzer-type device developed by an Israeli company—is up to 90 percent accurate at diagnosing lung cancer; the device detects a special “odor” emitted by the cancer cells.
 Doctors can use the same technology to identify Parkinson’s disease, other cancers, kidney failure, multiple sclerosis, and Crohn’s disease—and the accuracy rate is at 86 percent, according to a study published in 2016 in the journal ACS Nano.
 And, for when you don’t want to lead with an odor, here’s a dentist’s tips for beating bad breath.

-Ammonia on the breath is a sign of kidney failure.
 University of Illinois researchers have developed a disposable device that can detect the breathprint of kidney failure and potentially get people to a doctor sooner—when treatment will be more effective.
 “In the clinical setting, physicians use bulky instruments, basically the size of a big table, to detect and analyze these compounds.
 We want to hand out a cheap sensor chip to patients so they can use it and throw it away,” says professor Ying Diao, PhD, an assistant professor of chemical and biomolecular engineering at the University of Illinois.
 Watch out for these other silent signs your body might be in big trouble.

 When your liver stops doing its job and processing toxins, contaminants will build up in your urine, perspiration, and even your breath—and the odor will be like raw fish.